 Our fellowship program participates in the Electronic Residency Application Service (ERAS®) universal application process and the National Residency Matching Program.
 Please visit the ERAS website for an application, information about our program, and important deadlines.

 The following information should be uploaded into the ERAS program:

 Applicants are advised to apply early and complete their applications in a timely manner due to limited availability of interviews.
 The minimum application materials needed to be considered for an interview include:

 Applicants are advised to access their file frequently to ensure timely submission of all components of their application.
 Additional application materials may be requested upon extending an invitation for interview.
 A personal interview is required for applicants who will be ranked for matching.
-The Division of Neonatology can offer a one night stay at a nearby hotel and up to $250 of the cost of the flight.

 For more information, including Fellowship Position Appointment (FPA), Institutional Policy on Eligibility and Selection, and Program Policy on Eligibility and Selection, please visit the UW School of Medicine’s Graduate Medical Education website.

 The University of Washington Neonatal-Perinatal Fellowship Program provides training in neonatal-perinatal medicine in accordance with the general and the specialty requirements of the ACGME.
 Satisfactory completion of the training qualifies the fellow to take the subspecialty qualifying exams of the American Board of Pediatrics in Neonatal-Perinatal Medicine.

 Successful applicants must be proficient in the six general competencies as defined by the American Board of Pediatrics: Patient Care, Medical Knowledge, Interpersonal and Communication Skills, Practice-Based Learning and Improvement, Professionalism, and Systems-Based Practice.